Bebolias/v2-core/README.md

 - do a single pool for now
 - what if pools propagated locked trades to the product instead of the product having to request them, similar to a notify transfer in the account object
 -  glp as a service = composability = lp token wars
+-  permissonless product creation with isolated pool of collateral

 Pools